Model Theory of Generic Vector Space Endomorphisms

-for every parametrized $C$-sequence-system $S(\ux; \uy)$ and $L$-formula $\psi(\uxvec; \uz)$ which is bounded by $S$.
-All we need to do is verify that the statement in the quotes can indeed be expressed as a first-order formula in $\uz$.
-However this is not always the case:
+for every parametrized $C$-sequence-system $S(\ux; \uy)$ and every $L$-formula $\psi(\uxvec; \uw)$ that is bounded by $S$.
+It remains only to verify that the statement in quotes can be expressed as a first-order formula in $\uw$.
+However, this is not always the case: